Econergy paves its own way

 It has a British battery pipeline nearing 1GWh, of which the 51MW/102MWh Swangate battery storage project in Yorkshire is due to close financing in the coming months.
 The £35m standalone scheme will be refinanced by Goldman Sachs using a facility that is likely to resemble that of Nofar’s Goldman project financing for the Buxton battery project.

 Israeli developer Nofar closed a £16.5m seven-year facility with Goldman last year backing Buxton, which pays three-month Sonia plus 250bp–350bp.
 The Swangate battery is a standalone grid support BESS that will receive T-4 capacity market availability payments of £8.4m before indexation for 15 years.
-Construction is at an advanced stage thanks to bridge debt financing from French fund RGreen, which holds a 20% stake in Econergy England.
+Construction is at an advanced stage thanks to bridge debt financing from French fund RGreen, which holds a 20% stake in Econergy Renewable Energy.
 The scheme will come online in Q2.
-The engineering procurement and construction contractor is a consortium of G2 Energy and Trina Solar.
+The engineering procurement and construction contractor is Trina Solar.
 Econergy acquired the Swangate facility in January 2022 from London-based developer Yoo Energy.

-French asset manager RGreen holds its stake in Econergy England following an investment it made in the company in 2022, when it provided a €250m debt package.
+French asset manager RGreen holds its stake in Econergy Renewable Energy following an investment it made in the company in 2022, when it provided a €250m debt package.
 RGreen’s financing included a seven-year €163.3m loan backing Econergy's pipeline in Europe and a €87.5m equity increase in the company.
-The agreement bound RGreen to invest in each project developed by Econergy England.
+The agreement bound RGreen to invest in each project developed by Econergy Renewable Energy.
 RGreen's investments are structured as seven-year loans to Econergy's special purpose project companies covering up to 50% of project costs, to be repaid with an average annual 8% interest rate and a ceiling rate set at 14.9%.

 RGreen and Econergy often share ownership on a 50:50 basis for SPCs in most jurisdictions where Econergy operates except for Italy.
 Earlier this year, Econergy bought stakes in 42 renewables development projects with a combined capacity of 440MW in Italy from UBS Asset Management for €7.97m.
 The projects are being developed by subsidiary Econergy Archmore and are part of a pipeline originally being developed in a joint venture with UBS AM, which signed a 1.1GW renewables development agreement in Italy with Econergy in 2020.